 7. Et voilà!
 You have made a delicious Spanish arroz con leche!

 If Your Spanish Rice Pudding Is A Little Liquid, Here’s How to Make It Creamy

 Don’t worry if your rice pudding comes out a little runny.
 First, let it sit at room temperature and then taste it.
 Keep in mind that it will thicken as it cools.
 If it’s a little too runny, you can pour it back into the pot and cook it over low-medium heat for a few more minutes.
 It may only need 5 to 10 minutes more.

 If you are preparing this dessert for a dinner party, I recommend that you make it in the morning.
 Every diner can sprinkle a little cinnamon powder to their portion to taste.
 It can be served chilled or warm.

 If you liked this creamy arroz con leche recipe, I also invite you to try this delicious flan with sweetened condensed milk.

 - 6 cups whole milk (1½ liter)

 - ½ cup pearl rice (85 grams)

 - 1 lemon peel

-- Pour into a bowl, removing the lemon and cinnamon.
+- Pour rice pudding into a bowl.
+Remove lemon peel and cinnamon stick.

-- Let arroz con leche sit to room temperature for 20 minutes and then put it to chill in the refrigerator.
+- Allow your arroz con leche to cool to room temperature for 20 minutes and then put it to chill in the refrigerator.

 - Et voilà!
-You have just made a creamy arroz con leche!
+You have just made a Spanish arroz con leche!